-It’s also important to note that there are multiple factors, such as the cartridge heater watt density, the tightness of the cartridge inside the hole, and the thermal conductivity of the material being heated, that can impact the actual temperature of a cartridge heater and the monitored temperature of a material during the heating cycle.
+It’s also important to note that there are multiple factors, such as the cartridge heater watt density, the tightness of the cartridge inside the hole, and the thermal conductivity of the material being heated, that can impact the actual temperature of an industrial heater and the monitored temperature of a material during the heating cycle.
 For high temperature applications, such as those above 1000°F, incoloy sheathes are recommended for maximum heat transfer and durability.

 It is also important to consider the electrical termination of a cartridge in regard to the operating temperature.
 When cartridge heaters are used at relatively high temperatures, the electric terminals should either be different than the common high temperature lead wires or the cartridge should be designed in a manner that the temperature around the lead wires is maintained at a lower temperature than the temperature limit of the lead wire.

 Cartridge heaters are most frequently used for heating dies, platens, molds, and other metal parts by insertion into drilled holes.
 They can also be used in liquid immersion applications.
 Below are some examples of specific applications:

 - Hot runner molds

 - Scientific equipment